 Once you decide who your registered agent will be, you will need to do the one of the following:

 - File your LLC’s Certificate of Formation online at the Texas SOSDirect System.
 You’ll also need to complete a Consent To Serve as Registered Agent (Form 401A) to keep in your business records.
-The New Texas LLC fees require a $300 filing fee for the LLC formation.
+The Texas LLC filing fee is $300 for the LLC formation.

 - File by mail or in person with the Texas Secretary of State by downloading and filling out the Texas Certificate of Formation (Form 205).
 You’ll be asked to provide your registered agent’s information under Article II.
 Similar to online filing, your registered agent must consent to their appointment for your business’s records.
 Submit the Certificate of Formation with your name, address, and telephone number, along with a check for the $300 fee, to the Texas Secretary of State Business & Commercial Section (see address below).

 How Do I Change My LLC’s Registered Agent in Texas?